vtjc2002/LearnAI-Bootcamp/lab01.3_customvision02/0_README.md

 Under the line "// Add all images for scissors" add code that will upload the scissors image and assign the images to the tag of scissorsTag.
 Hint.
-Use the code under "// Add all images for fork" as a template for creating the code to upload the scissor images and map them to the scissorsTag
+Use the code under "// Add all images for fork" as a template for creating the code to upload the scissor images and map them to the scissorsTag.

 ### Step 8: train a project named Object Detection Project

-Under the line "// Now there are images with tags start training the project", train the project and have the application display that the project is being trained.
+Under the line "// Now there are images with tags start training the project", the next step is to train the project and have the application display that the project is being trained.

-In the second line below, what method will replace the _ to train the project?
+>Q. In the second line below, what method will replace the _ to train the project?

 >~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 >            Console.WriteLine("\tTraining");
 >            var iteration = trainingApi._(project.Id);
 >~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Replace the _ with a method that will display a message in the application that a project is being trained?
+Replace the _ with a method that will display a message in the application that a project is being trained.

 ### Step 9: Run the example